jamezilla0/Array-Functions/README.md

 # Array-Functions
-A couple of array functions that I persornaly use when enumerating over array data.
+> A couple of array functions that I persornaly use when enumerating over array data.
 Much nicer then taking up sql      resource.
 I use it with preloaded data, when I need to effect angular an angular scope.

+> I will be adding more functions to this class as my ussage increases.

-Constructing
+# Constructing

-$array = new arrayFnc();
+> $array = new arrayFnc();

-Ussage

-//Search
+#Ussage

+##Search

-$array->search($against,$key,$val);
+> $array->search($against,$key,$val);

 $against = array you will search agaisnt.
 $key = which array key should we target.